Tuesday, September 1, 2020 · 0 min read

 A subjective method to detect defective parts is the perception of noise, which physically derives from abnormal vibrations.
 Such noise was previously roughly spotted by a QC inspector’s ear empirically - in general, the noise under operation significantly differs from that of qualified units

 At the present time, in consideration of consistency and accuracy, and since the sound test in situ is not applicable, the manufacturer endeavors to introduce quantitative methods for verification.
 Instead of by simple auditory assessment, the task is then likely to be handled through an understanding of the vibration pattern.

 Acceleration (vibration) measurement is more practical than an acoustics scheme for on-site operation.
 This vibration pattern physically reveals interior defections.
-In this case, it concerns the vibration along X, Y directions where Z-axis of the built coordinate is perpendicular to the MGU cover
+In this case, it concerns the vibration along X, and Y directions where the Z-axis of the built coordinate is perpendicular to the MGU cover